danny-baker/esp32-dac-calibrated/README.md

 ## Usage
 Wipe the tears of pain away and use these values in your code rather than assuming a linear relationship between 0-3.3V across the step range.

-# Run
+## Run
-* Assume firmware installed on device and interfacing with it via `mpremote` on your PC
+* Assume firmware installed on device and interfacing with it via `mpremote` on Ubuntu PC
 * Ref: https://docs.micropython.org/en/latest/reference/mpremote.html
 * Copy file to device `mpremote fs cp esp32_dac.py :esp32_dac.py`
 * Run example script from ESP32 memory `mpremote run example.py`